ukalto/RandomMath/README.md

 ```

 ### User handling
-The password is getting hashed with sha512, at the moment a user signs up.
-If somebody logs into the website, the hash instead of the origanal password is getting compared.
-Furthermore, the username is getting handeld with a bearer token when he is using the webiste, instead of his username.
+The password is hashed with **SHA-512** at the moment a user signs up.
+If somebody logs in to the website, the hash of the passwords will be compared.
+Furthermore, the session is handled with a bearer token.
+User data will only be sent at login or sign up.

 ### Files which are not in the repository
 - data/db